 The unseasonably warm temperatures has brought smiles to many faces, but a few frowns to others.
 We are a month out from the opening of the Farmer’s Market, and crops that would just be showing up in May are in abundance right now, making me wonder how farmers are going to market their asparagus or if it will go to waste without their dependable outlet for sales.

 I can tell the season shifts gears from Winter to Spring when Saturday attendance exceeds Friday.
 Traditionally for us, because of our location, people don’t come back downtown in the winter on the weekend.
-But with our outdoor seating and the beautiful, pest-free weather, folks have taken advantage of both and filled our little corner on 8th & S all day Saturday.
+But with our Southern California outdoor hardscaping themed seating and the beautiful, pest-free weather, folks have taken advantage of both and filled our little corner on 8th & S all day Saturday.
 I love the energy it brings, produced in part by the sounds of laughter and conversation around a table set with simple food and drink.

 Spring is synonymous with the word new, so you can anticipate some spring-time developments on our menu and operation.
 Watch for new complements, sandwiches and seasonal drinks (Rhubarb gimlet soon.)
 We offer our first Easter and Mother’s Day Brunch this year.
 We have plans to launch an evening cocktail hour after 9pm with nightly drink features, and a Monday night Chef’s Table during the month of June, where I will cook and serve a seasonal, family style meal, with wine/beer pairings, for 12-15 people each week.
 If you are interested in knowing more about our calendar and receiving news about our events, enter your email address at www.breadandcup.com.